Code1983/VSD-VLSI-Workshop/README.md

 ## Power distribution network and routing
 * Building power distribution network
+  * last run step can be figured by `% $::env(CURRENT_DEF)`
+  * Openlane does not create power distribution network 9PDN) during loorplan.
+This is create after CTS with command `% gen_pdn`.
+Thsi creates strap for power and ground.
 * power straps to standard cell power
 * gobal and detail routing and configuring TritonRoute
+  * `% run_routing` will perform routing.
+The variable ROUTING_STRATEGY specifies the optimization.
+Value 14 will use the new TrionRoute engine.
+Value 0 has least optimizations.
+  * Routing is a two step process - global fast route and detail route.
+Gobal route is done by fastroute. detail outing is done by tritonroute

 ## TritonRoute features
 * Honors pre-processed route guides